Special Education-Research and Innovation to Improve Services and Results for Children with Disabilities (84.324)

 Beneficiary Eligibility

-Infants, toddlers, and children with disabilities and other individuals with disabilities, and their families benefit from this program.
+Infants, toddlers, and children with disabilities or at risk for disabilities benefit from this research.

 Credentials/Documentation